getnamingo/registry/README.md

 ### Current Status:

-Namingo is rapidly approaching its full launch, with key system components, including the WHOIS, DAS, EPP, and RDAP servers, already implemented and fully operational.
-These components, along with our control panel, have successfully passed basic security and penetration testing, ensuring a robust and secure experience for our users.
+We are thrilled to announce major progress in the development of Namingo as we edge closer to our full launch.
+All key system components, including the WHOIS, DAS, EPP, RDAP servers, and the control panel, are now fully implemented and operational.
+These crucial elements have not only been successfully integrated but have also undergone basic QA and security testing.

-We are now in the process of finalizing the control panel, aiming to refine its features and user interface.
-If you have expertise in detailed testing and optimization, your contribution would be highly valued.
-Please consider reaching out to us for this crucial phase.

 In terms of system performance, Namingo has been tested with up to 150,000 domains and runs efficiently on a VPS with 2 cores, 4GB of RAM, and a 100GB SSD.
-Additionally, this volume of domains occupies just a bit more than 1 GB in the database.
+Additionally, this volume of domains occupies just a bit more than 1 GB of the database.

+With these foundational components solidly in place, our focus shifts to the next vital stages of our project.
+We are now directing our efforts towards further testing and optimization to guarantee the highest standards of functionality and user experience.
+This phase is crucial in refining our system to its optimal state.

-Our development efforts are currently focused on:
+Our efforts are also focused on:

 - Integrating support for the fee extension (RFC8748).